ibrahimhbaran/alarmee/README.md

 ```
 </details>

+---

-### Usage
+## 🧑‍💻 Usage

-#### Notifications permission
+> [!IMPORTANT]
-Before using Alarmee, make sure the Notifications permission is granted on the target platform (Android [official documentation](https://developer.android.com/develop/ui/views/notifications/notification-permission), iOS [official documentation](https://developer.apple.com/documentation/usernotifications/asking-permission-to-use-notifications)).
+> Before using Alarmee, make sure the Notifications permission is granted on the target platform (Android [official documentation](https://developer.android.com/develop/ui/views/notifications/notification-permission), iOS [official documentation](https://developer.apple.com/documentation/usernotifications/asking-permission-to-use-notifications)).
+>

-Alternativally, you can use [`moko-permissions`](https://github.com/icerockdev/moko-permissions) to easily handle permissions for you.
+> Alternativally, you can use [`moko-permissions`](https://github.com/icerockdev/moko-permissions) to easily handle permissions for you.

-#### Create an instance of AlarmeeScheduler
+### 1. Create an instance of AlarmeeScheduler
 Depending on your project configuration, you can create an instance of `AlarmeeScheduler` in two different ways:

 <details>